Enlarged tonsils and adenoids in children may result from infections but may be normal.

 Causes of Enlarged Tonsils and Adenoids

 Some preschool and adolescent children have relatively large tonsils and adenoids that are not due to any problem.
-However, tonsils and adenoids can become enlarged because they become infected with a virus or bacteria that cause throat infections ( sore throat Sore Throat Sore throat is pain in the back of the throat.
-The pain can be severe and is usually worsened by swallowing.
-Many people with sore throat refuse to eat or drink.
-Sometimes pain is also felt... read more ).
+However, tonsils and adenoids can become enlarged because they become infected with a virus or bacteria that cause throat infections (sore throat Sore Throat Sore throat is pain in the back of the throat.
+A sore throat can be very painful and is usually worsened by swallowing.
+Many people with a sore throat refuse to eat or drink.
+Sometimes pain... read more ).
 In addition, allergies (such as seasonal allergies Seasonal Allergies Seasonal allergies result from exposure to airborne substances (such as pollens) that appear only during certain times of the year.
 Seasonal allergies cause itchy skin, a runny nose, sneezing... read more or year-round allergies Year-Round Allergies Year-round (perennial) allergies result from indoor exposure to airborne substances (such as house dust) that are present throughout the year.
 The nose is congested, itchy, and sometimes runny... read more ), irritants, and, possibly, gastroesophageal reflux Gastroesophageal Reflux in Children Gastroesophageal reflux is the backward movement of food and acid from the stomach into the esophagus and sometimes into the mouth.
 Reflux may be caused by the infant’s position during feeding... read more also can cause the tonsils and adenoids to enlarge.
 Ongoing exposure to children who have bacterial or viral infections, such as children at child care centers, increases the risk of infection.

 When enlarged, tonsils sometimes interfere with breathing or swallowing, and adenoids may block the nose or the eustachian tubes that connect the back of the throat to the ears.
 Usually, tonsils and adenoids return to normal size once the infection is over.
 Sometimes they remain enlarged, particularly in children who have had frequent or chronic infections.